 - The DNR may cancel the season up to 48 hours prior to the start of the season if circumstances pose a significant risk to safe and effective implementation of the harvest allocation (per Fisheries Order 240).
 The Department will post amendments to the DNR website and provide electronic notification through established modes of communication with anglers.

-- For ice safety information, please visit Michigan.gov/IceSafety.
+- Ice conditions may vary greatly, and anglers should always use extreme caution when ice fishing.
+For ice safety information, please visit Michigan.gov/IceSafety.

 Successful anglers